onap/archived-vfc-nfvo-driver-vnfm-svnfm/nokiav2/docs/integration.rst

  - Determine the UUID of the VNFM:

-   - Access the following URL: http://msb.api.simpledemo.onap.org:9518/api/aai-esr-server/v1/vnfms
+   - Using a REST client of your choice, send a request to the following URL:  https://aai.api.simpledemo.onap.org:8447/aai/v11/external-system/esr-vnfm-list/esr-vnfm?depth=all

+   - HTTP method: GET

+   - Set the following values in the Header of the request:

+     - basic auth AAI:AAI

+     - X-FromAppId : any

+     - X-TransactionId: any

+     - Content-type: application/json

+     - Accept: application/json

-   - Look for the previously registered VNFM and note the value of <vnfmId>.
+   - Look for the previously registered VNFM and note the value of (vnfm-id) <vnfmId>.

 Configure the SVNFM driver (generic)